I’ve been an Alpine car stereo fan for years and I love using Bluetooth with my Android phone to enjoy great-sounding music and videos.

 Steering wheel interface capable

 Not surprisingly the stereo can also be controlled with your car’s factory steering wheel controls.
-That requires an aftermarket adapter and there may be some limitations to which buttons will work with control interface, so be aware of that ahead of time.
+That requires an aftermarket adapter and there may be some limitations to which buttons will work with the control interface, so be aware of that ahead of time.

 Normally the basic controls will work but a few may be lost when changing from the factory to an aftermarket stereo when installing the steering wheel interface adapter.
 (This isn’t the fault of Alpine – companies like PAC who make these specialty adapters have to work around limitations of the vehicle)